zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-09-02】[ITotalJustice / sphaira](https://github.com/ITotalJustice/sphaira) - A homebrew menu for the Nintendo Switch
 * 【2025-09-01】[underpig1 / octos](https://github.com/underpig1/octos) - Create and share web-based interactive, animated wallpapers on Windows 🚀 Available on the Microsoft Store
 * 【2025-08-31】[unitreerobotics / unitree_ros2](https://github.com/unitreerobotics/unitree_ros2) -
 * 【2025-08-27】[AirenSoft / OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine) - OvenMediaEngine (OME) is a Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition. #WebRTC #LLHLS